ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 GameModeUseTouchStick

-With this config, a mapped key will be kept pressed until the controller button is released (except "Combo" input), and multiple buttons can be pressed at the same time.
+With this config, a mapped key will be kept in pressed state until the controller button is released (except "Combo" input), and multiple buttons can be pressed at the same time.
 But mapping will be limited to touchpad press (4 directions, center and lower edge), other 5 buttons and 12 motion gestures.

 To work with some system programs or programs run as admin, this app also needs to be run as admin.